tk-o/personal-site/content/blog/is-perect-really-good/index.md

 <Img src="./stefan-stefancik-jyeSAci8bTw-unsplash.jpg" alt="Man relaxing while floating on water near the rocks">

-### 80/20
+<h3 id="80/20-by-tko">80/20</h3>

-No, it won't be about the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
-I'd like to share my favourite principle: **80/20 by [TKO](https://twitter.com/tomasz_kopacki)** 🙃
+No, it won't be about the [Pareto rule](https://en.wikipedia.org/wiki/Pareto_principle) I'd like to share my favourite principle: **80/20 by [TKO](https://twitter.com/tomasz_kopacki)** 🙃

 > If you feel you’re facing some hard-to-achieve challenge, try thinking on how to break it into smaller, actionable tasks.
 Then, aim to complete 80% of the most critical tasks.
 The remaining 20% either will not be that relevant (and you’ll do them later) or turn out to be not required anymore.

 An excellent example of this principle is its application on eating habits.
 I used to eat a lot and didn’t care about what I was eating.
 From time to time, I had this reflection: what if I started eating healthier?
 The **self-oriented perfectionism** had me thinking.
 Whenever I wanted to go on a diet to lose some weight, I had to eat things I didn’t like, at the time of the day that didn’t suit me.
 And guess what?
 I was never successful: a few days were passing; that was it.
 Because it'd been easy for me to put on weight, I still wanted to somehow be on a diet but didn't want to feel forced to do it. **What worked for me was to allow myself for 20% of junk food, while 80% was for healthy meals.** I've been eating like this for more than three years, and I must admit, it feels easy now.
 There's still room for comfort food, but it's not that huge one as it used to be.

 The very same rule helps me in my professional life.
 Over the years, I was working on anything that was assigned as my task.
 I didn't think if it was something I was curious about or not.
 Although, it seemed professional – and now I know it was driven by my environment (**socially prescribed perfectionism**) – I started getting bored by my job.
-I was simply interested in other areas of web development than I was working on.
+I was interested in other areas of web development than I was working on.
 Everything improved when I learnt **to say no**.
 It doesn't mean that I stopped doing my job!
-I simply started talking about things that keep me interested as these are the ones I'm most experienced with.
+I started talking about things that keep me interested as these are the ones I'm most experienced with.
 It turned out great!
 Still, most of the tasks (roughly 70-80%) are related to business goals, and I have to work on them.
 However, I also get the freedom to investigate more exciting areas and expand my horizons.
 That's precisely a bare minimum of 20% that helps me to keep the balance between what's required and what's pleasant.

 <h2 id="takeaways">Takeaways</h2>